billybanana80/ozivine/README.md

 - [x] Automatic PSSH, manifest, and key retreival
 - [x] Option to add cookies where required (currently only 7Plus is required)
 - [x] Option to add login credentials where required (currently only 10Play and TVNZ is required)
-- [x] [Supported sites] ABC iView, 7Plus, 9Now, 10Play, SBS on Demand and TVNZ.
+- [x] [Supported sites] ABC iView, 7Plus, 9Now, 10Play, SBS on Demand, ThreeNow and TVNZ.

 ## Requirements: